KaikaiLinHanze/MasterThesis/Experiment/Readme.md

+# Labelme
 Labelme is an open source based on http://labelme.csail.mit.edu.
 It was written in Python for image segment annotation.
 It can save the shapes that you create as JSON file.
 You can follow the instruction from: https://pypi.org/project/labelme/

 # Requirements